bytedance/lightseq/README.md

 - Various search methods, such as beam search, diverse beam search, topp/topk sampling.
 - Out-of-the-box rich middlewares for model service based on TRTIS, such as dynamic batch, multi-model on single GPU.
+- Lightening fast training speed for supported models.
-- State of art inference performance compared with Deeplearning framework and other inference libraries.
+- Lightening fast inference performance compared with Deeplearning framework and other inference libraries.

 The following is a support matrix of LightSeq compared with